Khan/graphql-flow/Readme.md

     loosePragma?: string,
     // If neither pragma nor loosePragma are specified, all graphql documents
     // that contain a query or mutation will be processed.

+    // Any graphql operations containing ignorePragma will be skipped ignorePragma?: string,
 }
 ```